blockbridge/blockbridge-kb/guide/kubernetes/index.md

 ```

 Make a note of the displayed access token somewhere safe.
 Set the environment
-variable to `BLOCKBRIDGE_API_KEY` to use in the forthcoming steps to install
+variable `BLOCKBRIDGE_API_KEY` to use in the forthcoming steps to install
 the driver.

 ```